-Every State-formation, every assertion of the power of the magistrate, every mechanical means of compelling order and of guaranteeing a safe course of life is therefore always something unnatural; something, against which the deeper aspirations of our nature rebel; and which, on this very account, may become the source both of a dreadful abuse of power, by those who exercise it, and of a contumacious revolt by the multitude.
+Every State-formation, every assertion of the power of the magistrate, every mechanical means of compelling order and of guaranteeing a safe course of life is therefore always something unnatural; something, against which the deeper aspirations of our nature rebel; and which, on this very account, may become the source both of a dreadful abuse of power, on the part of those who exercise it, and of a contumacious revolt on the part the multitude.
 Thus originated the battle of the ages between Authority and Liberty, and in this battle it was the very innate thirst for liberty, which proved itself the God-ordained means to bridle the authority, wheresoever it degenerated into despotism.

-Thus all true conception of the nature of the State and of the assumption of authority by the magistrate, but on the other hand also of the right and duty of the people to defend liberty, depend on what Calvinism has here placed in the foreground, as the primordial truth,-that God has instituted the magistrates, by reason of sin.
+And thus all true conception of the nature of the State and of the assumption of authority by the magistrate, and on the other hand all true conception of the right and duty of the people to defend liberty, depend on what Calvinism has here placed in the foreground, as the primordial truth,-that God has instituted the magistrates, by reason of sin.

 In this one thought are hidden both the light-side and the shady-side of the life of the State.

-The shady-side, for this multitude of states ought not to exist; there should be only one world-empire.
+The shadyside, for this multitude of states ought not to exist; there should be only one world-empire.
 These magistrates rule mechanically and do not harmonize with our nature.
-And this authority of government is exercised by men, and is therefore subject to all manner of despotic ambitions.

-But the light-side also, for a sinful humanity, without division in states, without law and government, and without ruling authority, would be a veritable hell on earth; or at least a repetition of that which existed in the earth, when God drowned the first degenerate race, in the deluge.
-Calvinism has therefore, by its deep conception of sin, laid bare the true root of state life, and has taught us two things.
-First-that we have gratefully to receive, from the hand of God, the institution of the State with its magistrates, as a means of preservation, now indeed indispensable.
-And on the other hand also that, by virtue of our natural impulse, we must ever watch against the danger, which lurks in the power of the State, for our personal liberty.
+And this authority of government is exercised by sinful men, and is therefore subject to all manner of despotic ambitions.
+But the light-side also, for a sinful humanity, without division in states, without law and government, and without ruling authority, would be a veritable hell on earth; or at least a repetition of that which existed on earth, when God drowned the first degenerate race, in the deluge.
+Calvinism has therefore, by its deep conception of sin, laid bare the true root of state-life, and has taught us two things: First-that we have gratefully to receive, from the hand of God, the institution of the State with its magistrates, as a means of preservation, now indeed indispensable.
+And on the other hand also that, by virtue of our natural impulse, we must ever watch against the danger, which lurks, for our personal liberty, in the power of the State.

 But Calvinism has done more.
-Just as the depth of darkness is not apprehended, except by antithesis with the light; so also on this point, the depth of sin cannot be appreciated, unless every nation and people be placed before the face of God.
-In Politics also the people must not be the principal thing, so that God is only dragged in, to help this people in the hour of its need: but on the contrary God, in His Majesty, must flame before the eyes of every nation, and all nations to gether are to be reckoned before Him as a drop of a bucket and as the small balances.
-From the ends of the earth dust of the God cites all nations and peoples before His high judgmentseat.
+In Politics also it taught us, that the human element-here the people-may not be considered as the principal thing, so that God is only dragged in to help this people in the hour of its need; but on the contrary that God, in His Majesty, must flame before the eyes of every nation, and that all nations together are to be reckoned before Him as a drop of a bucket and as the small dust of the balances.
+From the ends of the earth God cites all nations and peoples before His high judgment seat.
 For God created the nations.
 They exist for Him.
-They are His own, And therefore all these nations, and in them all humanity, must exist for His glory and consequently after his ordinances.
-For in their wellbeing, when they walk after His ordinances, His divine wisdom must shine forth.
+They are His own.
+And therefore all these nations, and in them all humanity, must exist for His glory and consequently after his ordinances, in order that in their well-being, when they walk after His ordinances.
+His divine wisdom may shine forth.